Ellerbach/LegoDimensions/README.md

 For Linux users

-* Install libusb and libusb1 if not already installed
+* Install libusb and libusb1 if not already installed like `sudo apt-get libusb-dev` on a Rapsberry Pi
+* Copy the [99-lego-dimensions.rules](./linux-driver-rules/99-lego-dimensions.rules) file into `/etc/udev/rules.d/`.
+This will allow you to run the code from any user.
+* Reboot then device or apply the changes

 ### Portal instantiation and basic usage